dpak33/TEFLA/README.md

-To run once repo has been cloned and opened: cd backend pip install -r requirements.txt flask run
+To run once repo has been cloned and opened: cd backend, pip install -r requirements.txt, flask run,

-cd frontend
+cd frontend,
-npm install
+npm install,
 ng serve

 As it stands, the existing project represents a first iteration of a complex, modular application that is designed to automate the process of learning